ArrowElectronics/aws-iot-dragonpulse-js/index.md

 ---
 # Introduction

-The DragonPulse project collects general system, disk, network, and process information.
+The DragonPulse project is a JavaScript application that runs on the DragonBoard&trade; and collects general system, disk, network, and process information.
 The collected information is published to an MQTT topic of Amazon IoT where a Lambda function stores it in a DynamoDB table.
-A dashboard whose static web pages are stored in s3 accesses endpoints hosted on the API Gateway display the collected information.
+An HTML dashboard hosted using Amazon _s3_ accesses endpoints through the Amazon _API Gateway_ and displays the collected information.

 <br/>